-Storyteller AIs are designed to customize their content based on advice from the user's muse.
+Storyteller AIs are typically designed to customize their content based on advice from the user's muse.
 Degrees of user control, writing style and the themes of the story are all customizable.
 Storytellers can also be used as educators, weaving lessons into the story according to the wishes of a parent or caretaker, which might encourage anything from problem-solving to adherence to certain ideologies.

 Storytellers are AIs [Low]